 Price: You should expect that the combination of luxury yarn prices and NYC prices will make it likely that you will spend at least $10 on a skein of yarn in most situations (exceptions are discussed below).

-Schedule: Although NYC is the City That Never Sleeps, yarn shops generally operate on a schedule where they open at brunch (11 a.m. or later is the norm) and close at the end of the business day (6 p.m. is the norm).
+Schedule: Although NYC is the City That Never Sleeps, yarn shops generally operate what my mother calls “a banker’s schedule.”
+They usually open at brunch (11 a.m. or later is the norm) and close at the end of the business day (6 p.m. is the norm).
 Additionally, many shops are only open six days a week, with quite a few closed on Saturday for religious observances and others closed on a week day.
 Most shops do have at least one “late night” a week, but it is definitely important to check the hours before planning to visit a shop.

 Customer Service: It is unfortunately true that many shops with lackluster or even horrific customer service have continued to thrive due to their convenient locations in shopping or business districts.